Bissell CrossWave Won't Charge? Here's How to Fix It Fast

 The Charging Adapter Is Damaged

 Cordless Bissell CrossWaves come with a charging station to recharge their battery.
 The station itself has an AC adapter that plugs into the wall to draw power.
-This adapter may die unexpectedly and won’t be able to feed power to your vacuum’s battery.
-In that case, the only “fix” is to buy a new charging cord.
+This adapter may die unexpectedly and won't feed power to your vacuum's battery.
+In that case, the only "fix" is to buy a new charging cord.

 Additionally, if you intend to buy a new charging cord, make sure you buy an original one straight from Bissell.
-While there are dozens of third parties on the market that claim they sell cords compatible with Bissell CrossWave vacuums, usually, it’s not worth it.
+While there are dozens of third parties on the market that claim they sell cords compatible with Bissell CrossWave vacuums, it's usually not worth it.
 If the cord is faulty, it may permanently brick your vacuum.

 Make Sure the Cleanout Cycle Isn't Running